sftcd/happykey/README.md

 ## Recent Changes

+- 20220924: now that DHKEM stuff is merged, starting to refactor to use that (when available) and for HPKE-PR to base on that

 - 20220910: playing more with @slontis DHKEM stuff.
 Working now for round-trips and test vectors and leak-checked.
 Changed the (soon to be legacy) ``OSSL_HPKE_enc|dec`` APIs to use DHKEM stuff.
 (That'll